alamedyang/natlang-parser/docs-sources/top.md

 			3. **[dialog message](#dialog-message)** (at least 1)
 			4. **[dialog option](#dialog-option)**

+### Syntax definitions

-In the following definitions, words in parentheses are optional, and words starting with dollar signs are [variables](#mgs-natlang-variables).
+In all syntax definitions in this document, words in parentheses are optional, and words starting with dollar signs are [variables](#mgs-natlang-variables).

-## Dialog setting block
+## Dialog settings block

-These are a means of defining dialog parameters ahead of time so the dialogs themselves can be very lean.

-These blocks must occur on the root level.

-### Syntax

 ```
 settings (for) dialog {}
 ```

+These are a means of defining dialog parameters ahead of time so the dialogs themselves can be very lean.

+These blocks must occur on the root level.

 ### Block contents